 The proposed amendment would possibly increase the demand for some public facilities due to the increase in density.
 However, existing infrastructure will accommodate proposed residential developments; as such, any increased demand would be relatively small as the parcel currently has 136 residential dwelling units on the property.
 Additionally, the total size of the property and the dimensional requirements of the HDR zoning district limits development potential, therefore, any potential future increased demand would be relatively small.
-The projected impacts of the land uses allowed by the proposed FLUM amendment are not anticipated to generate public facility needs that would trigger capital improvements.
+The projected impacts of the land uses allowed by the proposed Official Zoning Map amendment are not anticipated to generate public facility needs that would trigger capital improvements.

-(2) Conformance with ordinances.
+(2) Conformance with requirements.
 Whether the proposal is in conformance with all applicable requirements of the Code of Ordinances.

-The conformity of the proposed FLUM amendment with all applicable requirements of the City Code is being evaluated herein.
-The submitted application and executive summary contains all of the information required by Code Section 90-554 for FLUM amendments.
+The conformity of the proposed Official Zoning Map amendment with all applicable requirements of the City Code is being evaluated herein.
+The submitted application and executive summary contains all of the information required by Code Section 90-520 for Official Zoning Map amendments.

 - (1) Property description.

 - (2) Current and proposed comprehensive plan land use map designation.

 - (3) Current and proposed zoning.

 - (4) Existing and proposed use.

 - (5) Disclosure of ownership.

 - (6) Justification.

 - a.
 Comprehensive plan consistency.

 - b.
 Impact on surrounding properties and infrastructure.

 - c.
-Avoidance of special treatment.
+Avoidance of spot zoning.

 - d.
-Undeveloped land with similar comprehensive plan future land use map designation.
+Undeveloped land with similar zoning.

-(3) Changed conditions.
-Whether, and the extent to which, land use and development conditions have changed since the comprehensive plan's effective date and whether such conditions support or work against the proposed change.
+- (3) Changed conditions.
+Whether, and the extent to which, land use and development conditions have changed since the effective date of the existing regulations, and whether such changes support or work against the proposed rezoning.

-The Comprehensive Plan was adopted on March 5, 2013 and became effective on May 2, 2013.
+The existing Land Development Regulations (the LDRs) were adopted on July 3, 1997 through Ordinance No. 97-10 following the adoption of the 1994 Comprehensive Plan.
+More recently, a new Comprehensive Plan was adopted on March 5, 2013 and became effective on May 2, 2013.
 The new Future Land Use Map maintained the residential FLUM category that the property at 301 White Street previously had since the 1994 Comprehensive Plan and the 1997 Land Development Regulations.
 Prior to that, the property was zoned M-1 Light Industrial and Warehousing District (illustration below), which allowed manufacturing, warehousing, distribution, wholesaling and other industrial functions uses as-of-right and allowed planned industrial development uses and structures over 35 feet high as a special exception (similar to a conditional use).